jdoxey/bam/documentation/decisions/Back-end.md

 # Compiler Back-end Options

 Using an existing compiler back-end (LLVM or GCC) requires anyone wanting to compile a `bam` program to have these complex packages installed.
+Maybe the `bam` compiler could just include the necessary libraries from LLVM/GCC?
 Maybe they could run in Docker?
 Debugging might be tricky.

 ## Option Chosen: TBD